Once your baby starts to crawl, watch out!

 3. Skip the Shoes

-When you’re inside, let your baby move around barefoot or with non-slip socks.
+Let your baby move around barefoot or with non-slip socks when you’re inside.
 This helps your baby’s feet, ankles, and arches to develop.

-It also helps them to learn how to balance with their own weight, not hindered by the added weight of shoes or stiffness that could stop them from walking.
+It also helps them to learn how to balance their weight, not hindered by the added weight of shoes or stiffness that could stop them from walking.

 If your baby needs to wear shoes, especially outside, make sure they are comfortable, lightweight, and flexible.
-You don’t want to restrict their movements as they are learning to walk.
+You don’t want to restrict their movements as they learn to walk.

 4. Use Push Toys To Help Your Little One